jeremyshantz/Data-Analysis-Human-Activity-Recognition-Using-Smartphones-/README.md

 # Tidy Data Analysis of "Human Activity Recognition Using Smartphones"

 This data set is a tidy subset of the ["Human Activity Recognition Using Smartphones" data set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
+(Downloadable [here] (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) )

 ### Reference
 We acknowledged our use of the UCI HAR dataset: